opcode81/remote-python-intellij/README.md

 ## Configure SSH Access with X11 Forwarding to Remote Machine

-* Configure SSH connection with X11 forwarding and connect to remote machine
+Configure an SSH connection to the remote machine using a key for authentication (no password).

-* Note down the value of the DISPLAY variable on the remote machine

-    ```
-    kschroed@leibniz:~$ echo $DISPLAY
-    localhost:14.0
-    ```
+Make sure X11 forwarding works for the connection.

 ## Configure Remote Interpreter in IntelliJ